 Dwelling.
 A building, or portion thereof, designed or used exclusively for residential occupancy, including single-unit dwellings, two-unit dwellings or multiple-unit dwellings, but not including hotels or motels.

+Dwelling, Accessory Unit (ADU).
+An attached or detached extension to an existing single-unit dwelling structure that contains one separate, complete dwelling unit with a separate entrance

-Dwelling-Single-Unit, Attached.
+Dwelling,Single-Unit, Attached.
 A group of two (2) or more dwelling units attached by a wall, which is one (1) or more stories in height, with each dwelling unit accessible by its own separate exterior entrance at grade level.

-Dwelling-Single Unit, Detached.
+Dwelling,Single-Unit, Detached.
 One (1) dwelling unit within a single structure on a permanent foundation, where a dwelling unit refers to a single unit of residence for a household of one (1) or more persons.
 This use includes site-built housing or manufactured housing, herein defined as a dwelling unit fabricated in an off-site manufacturing facility for installation or assembly at a building site, which meet the National Manufactured Home Construction and Safety Standards Act (42 U.S.C.
 Sec.
 5401), including single and double wide mobile homes and modular homes.

-Dwelling Multi-Unit (More than 3 Units).
+Dwelling, Multi-Unit (More than 3 Units).
 A building containing three (3) or more dwelling units.

-Dwelling Two-Unit Two (2) dwelling units within a single structure on a permanent foundation, where a dwelling unit refers to a single unit of residence for a household of one (1) or more persons.
+Dwelling, Two-Unit Two (2) dwelling units within a single structure on a permanent foundation, where a dwelling unit refers to a single unit of residence for a household of one (1) or more persons.
 This use includes site-built housing or manufactured housing, herein defined as a dwelling unit fabricated in an off-site manufacturing facility for installation or assembly at a building site, which meet the National Manufactured Home Construction and Safety Standards Act (42 U.S.C.
 Sec.
 5401), including duplex manufactured housing.

 Dwelling Unit.
 One (1) or more rooms, designed, occupied or intended for occupancy as a separate living quarter, with cooking, sleeping and sanitary facilities provided within the dwelling unit for the exclusive use of a single household maintaining a household.
 See also Housing Unit.